-CHAPTER 4: Working with Vector Data
+4. Working with Vector Data

-QGIS supports vector data in a number of formats, including shapefiles, MapInfo mif, and PostGIS layers in a PostgreSQL database.
-Support for additional data types is provided by plugins, for example delimited text.
+QGIS supports vector data in a number of formats, including those supported by the OGR library data provider plugin, such as ESRI shapefiles, MapInfo MIF (interchange format) and MapInfo TAB (native format).
+QGIS also supports PostGIS layers in a PostgreSQL database using the PostgreSQL data provider plugin.
+Support for additional data types (eg. delimited text) is provided by additional data provider plugins. text.

-This section describes how to work with two common formats: shapefiles and PostGIS layers.
+This section describes how to work with two common formats: ESRI shapefiles and PostGIS layers.
 Many of the features available in QGIS work the same regardless of the vector data source.
 This is by design and includes the identify, select, labeling, and attributes functions.